judyfong/about/tech-resume.md

 - Fluent in English & Cantonese; Basic in Spanish, French, Mandarin & Icelandic

 ## Related Activities
-- Implemented an iOS app and web interface for a UC Davis research study
+- Implemented an iOS app and web interface for a UC Davis longitudinal agricultural research study
-- Designed and built a budget tracker application
+- Designed and built a personal budget tracker application
 - Worked on the acrylic structure for an OpenROV
 - [Projects.judyyfong.xyz](https://projects.judyyfong.xyz)